-The Bank adopts a tiered approach to the management of its risks, which incorporates the three lines of defence, as outlined in Table OVA above.
+The Bank adopts a tiered approach to the management of its risks, which incorporates the three lines model, as outlined in Table OVA above.

 These three lines do not operate in isolation of each other as there is two-way communication between the three lines.
 From a credit risk management point of view, the Second Line is involved in the credit risk approval process following recommendations from the First Line (these being the Client Services Team and Manager, and the Operations Manager and the Private Banking Officer).
-Additionally, the Third Line of Defence, undertakes ad-hoc reviews and risk-based audit cycles covering both the business risks (First Line) and risk oversight and monitoring (Second Line).
-Any internal audit findings are discussed with the First and Second Lines of Defence as appropriate and followed up for resolution.
-This approach allows for a free flow of information and ideas between the lines of defence.
+Additionally, the Third Line undertakes ad-hoc reviews and risk-based audit cycles covering both the business risks (First Line) and risk oversight and monitoring (Second Line).
+Any internal audit findings are discussed with the First and Second Lines as appropriate and followed up for resolution.
+This approach allows for a free flow of information and ideas between the lines.